Have you ever suffered from buyer’s remorse?

 That means customers need to pass through the electronics, clothing, and household goods sections before they can get to the necessities.

-While the above tactics are in a gray area, other tricks are flat out dishonest.
+While the above tactics are in a grey area, other tricks are flat out dishonest.

 Makeup brand Sunday Riley was caught writing fake Sephora reviews to boost sales.